 I started woodturning in 2013 following my retirement from the Fire Service.
 My favorite pieces to turn include utilitarian items such as ice cream scoops, small bowls, bottle stoppers, screwdrivers and lots of pens.
 Lately, it's been fun to step out of my comfort zone and try new methods and techniques.
 Interested in trying woodturning?
 Ask a friend to let you give their lathe a spin and see if you like it.

-I retired in 2012, after a 31 year career at PricewaterhouseCoopers largely spend in Europe and the Middle East (working as a Certified Public Accountant and Certified Fraud Examiner).
+I retired in 2012, after a 31 year career at PricewaterhouseCoopers largely spent in Europe and the Middle East (working as a Certified Public Accountant and Certified Fraud Examiner).
 I finished my career as Managing Partner for operations in Central and Eastern Europe.
-I am late to the wonderful world of woodturning, having only started in February 2021, and can't say enough good things about CCW - consistently welcoming, friendly and able/willing to help novice and expert woodturners alike.
+I am late to the wonderful world of woodturning, having only started in February 2021.

 Immediate Past President.